sj-piano/eth-contract-hello-world-typescript/README.md

 You'll need some SepoliaETH for using the Sepolia Testnet.
 In your Metamask wallet, create a dedicated "Test" account.
 Switch to "Sepolia test network".
 Copy the address.
 Go to a Sepolia testnet faucet (e.g. this [PoW faucet](https://sepolia-faucet.pk910.de)) and get some SepoliaETH.
 Set the destination address to be your Metamask test address.

-We will use the `info` logging level throughout this walkthrough.

 Create a new private key and store it in the `input-data` directory:
 `npm run --silent ts-node scripts/create-private-key.ts > input-data/sepolia-testnet-private-key.txt`